vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 1. Prerequisites: Multiple decks in the list.

 2. Test case: `remove 1`<br>
     Expected: First deck is removed from the list.
 Status message shown to confirm that the deck has been deleted.

-Timestamp in the status bar is updated.
+3. Test case: `select 1` then `remove 1`<br>
+    Expected: First deck is removed from the list.
+Status message shown to confirm that the deck has been deleted.
+    The tab panel, previously showing the entries of deck 1, will show the start panel.

-3. Test case: `remove 0`<br>
+4. Test case: `remove 0`<br>
     Expected: No deck is removed.
 Error details shown in the status message.

-Status bar remains the same.
+5. Other incorrect remove commands to try:
+    - `remove`
+    - `remove asdf`

-4. Other incorrect remove commands to try: `remove`, `remove asdf`, `remove x`, `...` (where x is larger than the list size)<br>
+    - `remove x` (where x is a positive integer larger than the list size)<br>
-    Expected: Similar to previous test case 3
+    Expected: Similar to previous test case 4

-_{ more test cases …​ }_

 ### Saving data

+Dealing with missing data files

+1. Launch the application.
+Add a deck to Green Tea then close the application
+2. The data file is located at /data, addressbook.json.
+The deck you just created should be visible in the data file
+3. Delete the data file
+4. Launch the application again.
+Green Tea should display a list of sample decks.

-Dealing with missing/corrupted data files
+Dealing with corrupted data files

-1.  _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-_{ more test cases …​ }_
+1.